Beşir Fuad: Early life and military career

 Beşir Fuad was born in Constantinople (modern-day Istanbul) to a family of Georgian descent.
 He was the son of Habibe Hanım and Hurşid Pasha, who had served as mutasarrif of Marash and Adana.

 After graduating from Fatih Highschool, he continued his education at the Aleppo Jesuit School in Syria, where his father was posted.
 During his stay in Aleppo, he learned French.
 He graduated from Kuleli Military High School in 1871 and the Ottoman Military Academy in 1873.
 After graduating, he served as an aide-de-camp to Sultan Abdulaziz for three years.
 When the Serbian-Ottoman war of 1876-1877 began, he joined the army as a volunteer.
-Afterwards, he took part in the Russo-Turkish War of 1877–1878 and the suppression of the Cretan revolt of 1878; achieving the rank of bimbashi (lieutenant colonel)..
+Afterwards, he took part in the Russo-Turkish War of 1877–1878 and the suppression of the Cretan revolt of 1878; achieving the rank of binbashi (lieutenant colonel).
 He stayed in Crete for several years, and learned English and German during this time.

 His marriage to an aunt was arranged when he was very young, he had a son named Mehmet Cemil from this marriage.
 He divorced a short time later and married Şaziye Hanım, daughter of Salih Pasha, a son of the palace doctor Kadri Pasha.
 He had two sons from this marriage, Namık Kemal and Mehmed Selim.
 He also had a daughter named Feride, born to a French mistress.